projectcalico/calico/docs/source/redhat-opens-install.rst

     will create BIRD config files for simple topologies -- either a peering between a single pair of compute nodes, or to a route reflector (to avoid the need for a full BGP mesh in networks with more than two compute nodes).
-If your topology is more complex, please consult the relevant documentation for your chosen BGP stack or ask the mailing list if you have questions about how BGP relates to Calico.
+If you decide to do this, instructions for configuring BIRD as a route reflector can be found in :doc:`bird-rr-config`.

     For IPv4 connectivity between compute hosts: